-- Submit the appeal within two weeks from the date the dismissal letter was issued. - Meet with the dean of business and management (MPS) or director of education at the California campus (WBCG) to discuss the concerns. - Submit the Academic Dismissal Appeal form and supporting documentation to the Registrar's Office (CA or NY)

-Prepare for a meeting with the Academic Standards Committee if the registrar, dean of business and management, or director of education determines that the written appeal warrants a meeting to discuss the request for reinstatement.
+- Submit the appeal within two weeks from the date the dismissal letter was issued. - Meet with the Senior Director, School of Graduate and Professional Studies to discuss the concerns. - Submit the Academic Dismissal Appeal form and supporting documentation to the Registrar's Office (CA or NY) - Prepare for a meeting with the Academic Standards Committee if the registrar, Senior Director, School of Graduate and Professional Studies determines that the written appeal warrants a meeting to discuss the request for reinstatement.